superbrobenji/TerraVim/readme.md

 All the configs for the Kitty terminal exists in `~/.config/kitty`.

 The config for tmux is in a file called `.tmux.config` in your home directory.
-The tmux config settings for the terminal theme exists in '.tmux.tokyonight.conf`
+The tmux config settings for the terminal theme exists in `.tmux.tokyonight.conf`

 ## TODOs